p-adic iterated integration on semistable curves: Log curves

 \subsection{Cohomology of log curves}

-Let $(X,M)$ be a log curve.
-One can compute log rigid cohomology on a log smooth proper frame
+Let $(X,M)$ be a proper log curve.
+One can compute log rigid cohomology on a proper log smooth frame

 which exists by standard arguments in deformation theory.
-The associated gradeds of the weight-monodromy filtration on $H_{\rig}^1((X,M))$ can be given an explicit description by means of the Steenbrink--Zucker mixed analogue \cite[p.~527]{SteenbrinkZucker} of Steenbrink's spectral sequence \cite{Steenbrink:Limits}.
-This is described in the log-crystalline setting by Mokrane \cite{Mokrane}.
+The associated gradeds of the monodromy-weight filtration on $H_{\rig}^1((X,M))$ can be given an explicit description by means of the Steenbrink--Zucker mixed analogue of Steenbrink's spectral sequence \cite{Steenbrink:Limits}.
+Specifically, one begins with the double complex $A^{\bullet,\bullet}$ \cite[p.~526]{SteenbrinkZucker}, takes the associated single complex, and writes the spectral sequence induced by the monodromy-weight filtration $M_k$.
+This also appears with some details in \cite[Section~8.2]{BrosnanElZein}.
+The log crystalline analogue of the usual Steenbrink spectral sequence is given by Mokrane \cite{Mokrane}, and once the machinery is developed, adapting it to the Steenbrink--Zucker setting is straightforward.
 Another approach making use of the Cech spectral sequence is given by Coleman--Iovita \cite[Section~1.1]{CI:Frobandmonodromy} which was generalized to the log crystalline setting in \cite{GK:Cech}.

-Let $(X^{(0)},M^{(0)})$ be the normalization of $X$ (considered as a smooth curve) with the canonical log structure attached to a smooth curve, and let $X^{(1)}$ be the union of the double-points of $X$.
-Let $D$ be the punctures of $X$.
+Let $(X^{(0)},\tilde{M})$ be the normalization of $X$ with pullback log structure.
+It will have annular points at the preimages of nodes.
+Let $(X^{(0)},M^{(0)})$ be obtained from $(X^{(0)},\tilde{M})$ by replacing annuli with punctures as in Remark~\ref{r:modifylogstructure}.
+Let $X^{(1)}$ and $D$ be the union of the nodes and punctures of $X$, respectively, considered as a disjoint union of copies of $(S,\N)$.
 The $E_1$-page of the Steenbrink--Zucker spectral sequence is